kernel-sanders/nsec2020-hack-the-time/README.md

 12      in /app/main.go
 ```

-Excellent, we are have successfully reached the backdoor code.
+Excellent, we have successfully reached the backdoor code.
 What does it actually do?
 We saw in the static analysis a call to `runtime_concatstring2` with the string `echo ` (with the space) and then a call to `os_exec_Command` with the string `bash` involved.
 If we let the code run, we should see something echoed to the gdb terminal.

 ```gdb